The Best Weekend Getaways for Couples

 Just a short drive south from the Cancun airport, Playa del Carmen is situated along the Yucatán's palm-lined Caribbean coastline.
 With its unspoiled natural setting and upscale hotels, Mexico’s Riviera Maya is a first-rate vacation destination — and an ideal escape for lovebirds seeking warm weather.

 If privacy and luxury is your speed, say ‘hola' to the area’s most secluded resort: the five-star Rosewood Mayakobá.
 Set along the edges of a freshwater lagoon (a river boat will take you to your private suite!), the property features refined accommodations with over-the-top amenities, heated plunge pools, and in-room mezcal to spice things up.
 There’s also three infinity pools sunken in the sand, an open kitchen for interactive culinary experiences, and a beachfront fire pit to curl up next to in the moonlight.

 Looking for someplace that’s a short drive from New York City, but feels worlds away?
 Reserve a room at Mohonk Mountain House.
 Family-owned and operated since 1869, this Victorian resort is perched on the the banks of crystal blue Lake Mohonk.

-The grand, castle-like property offers couples an award-winning spa, farm-to-table cuisine and range of daily outdoor activities.
+The grand, castle-like property offers couples an award-winning spa, farm-to-table cuisine, and a range of daily outdoor activities.
 In winter, you can go snowshoeing or cross-country skiing on groomed trails and ice skating on the private pavilion.
-Warmer months bring horseback riding, canoeing and hiking in the surrounding Shawangunk Ridge.
+Warmer months bring horseback riding, canoeing, and hiking in the surrounding Shawangunk Ridge.